Ivica Jerak: The Croat who died as American hero

 Master Sergeant Ivica Jerak (Photo: XY)

-Jerak was awarded 47 decorations during his service, including four Bronze Star Medals, one with a Valor device, and two Purple Heart Medals.
-He was posthumously awarded the Bronze Star with Valor Device, the Defense Meritorious Service Medal, and the Purple Heart.
+Jerak received 47 decorations during his distinguished service, including four Bronze Star Medals, one with a Valor device, and two Purple Heart Medals.
+He was posthumously honored with the Bronze Star with Valor Device, the Defense Meritorious Service Medal, and the Purple Heart.

-2 thoughts on “Ivica Jerak: The Croat who died as American hero”
+3 thoughts on “Ivica Jerak: The Croat who died as an American hero”

 1. Fix this article.
 In the first couple of sentences, you stated that he was awarded a Silver Star, but that is an error.
 He was awarded the Bronze Star multiple times, but no Silver Star.